Center for Disease Control (CDC) National Eviction Moratorium FAQ

 Who’s not covered by the CDC’s moratorium?

-Tenants who are facing eviction for issues unrelated to rent payment.
-Of course, tenants and their lawyers will argue that the moratorium covers other types of eviction cases, but the CDC moratorium is only really clear that it covers tenants in non-payment cases.
+Tenants who are facing eviction for issues unrelated to rent payment or live in areas where COVID transmission rates are low.
+Of course, tenants and their lawyers will argue that the moratorium covers other types of eviction cases, but the CDC moratorium is really clear that it covers tenants in non-payment cases.

 What’s the downside of the CDC Moratorium?